 iPads and Android tablets are not recommended for digital classwork.

 How will the laptops be distributed if you choose the distance learning option?
-If you indicated that your student needs a district device when you registered for the distance learning program, Chromebooks will be available for pick up at your student’s school.
-The schools will communicate with families the pick-up times and procedures.
+If you indicated that your student needs a district device when you registered for the distance learning program, Chromebooks will be available for pick up at New Directions Academy 4000 Hwy 48 N, Charlotte, TN 37036.
+The school will communicate with families the pick-up times and procedures.

 What if you don’t have Internet?

 .
-You can also use any publicly available WiFi for connectivity.
-In addition, there are some low-cost internet options available.
-More information can be found at and **Dickson County Schools does not endorse any company/service over another.
+You can also use any publicly available Wi-Fi for connectivity.
+In addition, there are some low-cost internet options available. **Dickson County Schools does not endorse any company/service over another.
 This is for community informational purposes only.

-Most assignments and digital resources will be available to be downloaded while connected to school or hotspot wifi then opened offline while at home.
-The technical steps of how this works will be included on our how to use digital learning section (to be developed).
+Some assignments and digital resources will be available to be downloaded while connected to school or hotspot Wi-Fi then opened offline while at home.

 Does it matter what device we use for virtual/digital instruction (watching lecture online)?
 Devices that support data capability are required.
 In most cases, mobile apps are available for the web-based resources we will utilize such as Google Classroom and Edgenuity.
 The preferred device would be a laptop or Chromebook with web-cam and microphone capabilities. iPads and Android tablets should work but are not recommended.